 Having an eviction record can create a devastating barrier for tenants seeking housing.
 As soon as an eviction case is filed, a tenant has a publicly available record, regardless of whether they did anything wrong or were actually evicted.
 This bill will protect tenants from being unfairly branded with an eviction record by sealing all eviction cases as soon as they are filed and while pending, until and unless an allegation is proven.

 The bill will double the deeds excise tax to generate approximately $300m in new revenue annually.
-Funds will be used to create or preserve housing for 18,000 working-class homeowners and renters; provide grants to localities for climate resilience and mitigation; and assist low-income families with rental assistance.
+Funds will be used to create or preserve housing for 18,000 working-class homeowners and renters over 10 years; provide grants to localities for climate resilience and mitigation; and assist low-income families with rental assistance.
 This tax, directly linked to rising real estate prices, is an affordable and equitable way to generate revenue.
-The MA rate has remained at the same level for decades and is less than half of that in neighboring states.
+The MA rate has remained unchanged for decades and is less than half of that in neighboring states.